Main content starts here, tab to start navigating

 What’s a “Country Takeover,” exactly?

 Each featured match night gets its own identity — from décor to drink inspiration to the soundtrack.
-Think flags and bunting overhead, a patio that looks like it’s been adopted by traveling supporters, and match-day energy that builds from the first whistle to the last save.
+Think flags and bunting overhead, a that looks like it’s been adopted by traveling supporters, and match-day energy that builds from the first whistle to the last save.

 And because we’re The Lansdowne Pub — an Irish pub with live music in our bones — we’re leaning into the feeling that makes a great night unforgettable: people singing, cheering, and turning strangers into friends by halftime.